Flamenco Dance Technique: Mastering the Compás

 Basically, contra tiempo is the "and" beat (off beat) between beats.
 Just like the main tempo, in flamenco it's crucial to hit the off-beat precisely.
 You can't possibly do that if you aren't hitting the main beat precisely in the first place, so get that right first.

-Final Tip - Buy a Metronome!
+Buy a Metronome!

 While you're practicing flamenco rhythm in class, you'll have your teacher shouting the beats or clapping to help you keep time.
 But when it comes to solo practice, it's pretty hard to clap and dance at the same time!